COVID PLANNING

 Select first and second choice faculty for each session.
 If you don’t have a faculty preference, you may ask the Festival to select on your behalf.

-*Fellowship applicants may also indicate whether they would like to be considered for the instrumental/composition program if not selected for a Fellowship.
+Applicants may indicate whether they would like to be considered for the instrumental/composition program if not selected for a Fellowship.
 Applicants only need to fill out one application.

 Resident Assistants (RAs) act as supervisors in the residence halls and apartments and receive a scholarship to cover full room and board.
 Requirements and responsibilities include: